quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 }
 ```

-Where as an event will look like this:
+Where an event will look like this:

 ```js
 {